 I chanced upon the graves of Samuel Wallace, his wife, Susan Reid, and eldest son, James Reid Williamson Wallace in Glencairn Churchyard.

-Robert, named above on the 1861 census, became Professor Robert Wallace at Edinburgh University, a leading world authority on agriculture, who wrote about farming practices in places like India, Egypt, New Zealand and Canada.
-He wrote “Country Schoolmaster” about his Tynron teacher, James Shaw and his own short biography is in the Ewart.
+Robert, named above on the 1861 census, became Professor Robert Wallace of Agriculture and Rural Economy at Edinburgh University, a leading world authority on agriculture, who wrote about farming practices in places like India, Egypt, New Zealand and Canada.
+He helped write “Country Schoolmaster” about his Tynron teacher, James Shaw and his own short biography is in the Ewart.
 His brother, Samuel Williamson Wallace, was Director of Agriculture in Victoria, Australia in 1902.
+These photos of Professor Robert show him at Washington as a delegate to the World Dairy Conference in 1923 and lecturing Canadian soldiers.

 1926 was a landmark as Ross Gaskell bought Auchenbrack from Buccleuch.
 In 1927 he started building.
 Firstly he made the terrace and put a second storey on the old part of the building.
 In 1933 the tennis court was made and two years later the new wing was added nearest the road.